Skip to main content

 Eligible schools must complete all fields of the application form

-Applications will be assessed in order of ICSEA percentile from lowest to highest, further priority will be given to applicants where the largest number of schools / students are able to be accommodated due to available dates of travel, and where schools did not receive the subsidy in 2024.
-Rottnest Island Authority will evaluate applications for eligibility and meeting the criterion.
+Applications will be assessed in order of ICSEA percentile from lowest to highest, further priority will be given to applicants where the largest number of schools / students are able to be accommodated due to available dates of travel, and schools that have not yet received a subsidy.

 The funding can be used for overnight accommodation: